 You can choose to go back to either the retailer or the manufacturer.

-It is usually easier to go back to the retailer because they were the one you paid for the goods, so your rights are clearer.
+It is usually easier to go back to the retailer.
+They were the one you paid for the goods, so your rights are clearer.
 But if the retailer has gone out of business or you have problems dealing with them, you may want to go to the manufacturer instead.

 Go to EITHER the retailer or manufacturer if:

-- the goods you bought are not of acceptable quality
+- goods you bought are not of acceptable quality

 Go to the retailer (but not the manufacturer) if:

-- the goods don’t match the sample or model you were shown
+- goods don’t match the sample or model you were shown

 Go to the manufacturer (but not the retailer) if:

 - there are no spare parts or repairs available and you were not told this when you bought the goods

 - the manufacturer does not provide what is promised in their warranty (also known as an 'express guarantee').